8 min read

 Types of ovarian cysts

-While functional cysts are by far the most common, there are several other types that a gynaecologist may encounter:
+While functional cysts are by far the most common, there are several other types that a gynaecologist may encounter.
+Each has its own characteristic appearance on ultrasound, and understanding the differences is important when it comes to deciding on management.

 Symptoms: often none at all

 Most ovarian cysts cause no symptoms whatsoever and are discovered incidentally during a routine ultrasound or examination.
+This is why many women are surprised to learn they have one.
 When symptoms do occur, they may include:

 When to worry